 I know-this post has been a long time coming!
-After I wrote about my painted freecycle furniture, lots of you asked for a tutorial on painting and I’m finally getting around to it.
+After I wrote about my painted freecycle furniture, lots of you asked for a tutorial about how to paint wooden furniture and I’m finally getting around to it.

 While I’m not a professional painter and my paint jobs aren’t perfect, I hope that reading about what I’ve learned will be helpful to you.